coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 All magic armors and shields are automatically considered to be of masterwork quality.

-You can't add the masterwork quality to armor or a shield after it is created; it must be crafted as a masterwork item.
+You can’t add the masterwork quality to armor or a shield after it is created; it must be crafted as a masterwork item.

 ### Armor for Unusual Creatures